 Focus on the important indicators

->

-> If we talk about fundamental analysis, there is a huge number of indicators which we could take into account.
+If we talk about fundamental analysis, there is a huge number of indicators that we could take into account.
 However, there are just a few indicators that are the most important.

->

-> After the crash of 2007-2008, focus had been on the job market.
-Unemployment rate and Nonfarm Payrolls for the Unites States, are some of the indicators that generate the highest volatility.
+After the crash of 2007-2008, the focus had been on the job market.
+Unemployment rate and Nonfarm Payrolls for the United States, are some of the indicators that generate the highest volatility.

 Also, inflation had been a concern over the last few years.
 Central banks had found it hard to push inflation towards their goal of below but close to 2 %.
 Any unexpected change in inflation figures could also weigh hard on the development of the currency, since that could make the central bank change its monetary policy, in particular the interest rate.